-Parents are encouraged to sign up and volunteer in the classroom.
 We do not allow parents to observe in the classroom because their child has referrals for behavior or any other reason.
 Visitors are distracting and behaviors are not the same when a parent is watching their child.
-Any concerns, contact the Principal.
-We have professionally trained district personnel that we call upon for formal observations when needed. student behaviors are not the same with a parent present.
-Parents are asked to make prior arrangements with the teacher if they plan to volunteer.
-For reasons of safety and keeping track of campus visitors, parents must report to the office before going to a child's class.
-All visitors must sign in at the office and receive a visitors' badge.
-When visiting campus, parents are asked to observe the Parent Dress Code.
-Modesty wins every time.
+Any concerns, please contact the principal.
+We have professionally trained District personnel that we call upon for formal observations when needed.
+Parents are asked to make prior arrangements with the teacher if they plan to volunteer in the classroom.
+For reasons of safety and keeping track of campus visitors/volunteers, parents must sign in at the front office upon arrival to campus.
 When visiting classrooms, parents should leave small children at home since young children can be distracting.
 Parents are asked to avoid conversations with the teachers during such visits, to ensure that class can be conducted as usual.